unional/type-plus/README.md

 These overloads of `isType` allows you to specify a `validator`.
 With these overloads, `subject` can be `unknown` or `any`.

-Note that the `Class` overload does not work correctly with `unions`.
-For more details, please check out: <https://github.com/microsoft/TypeScript/issues/41050>

 `Equal<A, B>`:

 ✔️ `logical`